 The hybrid diesel-electric drivetrain is a key part of the De Hoop Fast Crew Supply Vessel’s high-tech appeal, with a maximum speed of 22 knots and a Navis dynamic positioning system that allows for stop-offs in environmentally sensitive areas without having to drop anchor.

-6711 allows her owner to carry and launch a wide range of toys, tenders and submarines without disrupting the luxury experience on board the mothership.
+Delivered by Damen Yachting in 2014, 6711 serves the Nobiskrug superyacht Project 783.
+6711 allows its owner to carry and launch a wide range of toys, tenders and submarines without disrupting the luxury experience on board the mothership.
 One standout feature is her fully stocked dive centre, which can mix its own gas from oxygen, nitrogen and helium.

 This robust, explorer style support vessel comes from Dutch builder Lynx Yachts and features exterior design by Bernd Weel, naval architecture by Diana Yacht Design and interior design by Franck Darnet Design.
 The second hull of the YXT 24 series and the first hull of the YXT 24 Evolution series hit the water in October last year.

 Unveiled at the 2016 Boote Düsseldorf boat show, Sherpa is the first hull in a new range of vessels from Arcadia Yachts.
 She features two large sunpads on her 41 square metre aft deck, but Arcadia adds this platform can be left bare for tender storage, making this a potential superyacht support vessel.

 Built in Naples, this 16.76 metre shadow boat is the smallest in a range that currently stretches up to 35 metres.
 Powered by Volvo Penta IPS600 engines for a top speed of around 25 knots, Sherpa will certainly be able to keep up with the mothership.